 Rain water is ALWAYS soft, hence the recommended dose of detergent can almost always be reduced.
 Many bore water sources are very hard and will require increased doses of detergent to overcome the hardness.
 You need to judge the quality of the water yourself and adjust the dose accordingly.......don't blindly follow the manufacturers' recommendation, as all water is not the same.
 Refer to additional information on the "hardness" page.

 Water conservation of the greywater inputs is easier to implement with fixtures that reduce the amount of water used.
-Low-flow shower roses reduce water flow from 12-15 L per minute to 9 L per minute.
+Low-flow shower roses reduce water flow from 12-15 L per minute to 9 L, or less, per minute.
 There's no point slowing the flow of water into a bath, it just takes longer to fill the bath to an appropriate level.
 It's easier to use less water in the bath.
 Over the hand-basin, an aerator fitted to the tap spout will give the illusion of a higher water flow and a lower water use will result.
 There are also replacement tap washers that make it more inconvenient to turn the tap on 'full-bore' with the resulting reduction in water use.

 In some instances, water conservation in the home may reduce the quantity and quality of greywater to volumes to a point where they are not worth reusing.

 Links to details about WATER REBATES can be found here http://www.smartwatermark.info/home/rebate_links.asp?PageID=618&snav=0

 In many cases, you will find it is easier and environmentally sound to look at reducing water within the home through water conservation measures and collecting rainwater for use in the garden.
 Greywater reuse in many situations is "environmentally hazardous" and not very economical.
 You need to consider your situation carefully and don't be swayed by government imperatives......government won't compensate you when you kill your garden.
 A warm and fuzzy feeling is not a sound alternative to economic logic.